There's always a headline grabbing new tech whetting our appetites for the winter.

 Canadian brand known for top quality high performance gear with great fit and styling.
 Founded as a climbing company, it is in many ways seen as the leader in backcountry gear, with a wide range of high-end and technical shells that excel in mountain environments.
 Many of their designs are literally bombproof, they use Gore-Tex for all their waterproof clothing and it looks great to boot.
 They also are one of the more expensive brands on the market, but if you're a committed skier or snowboarder it doesn't get any better.
 They are nowhere near the likes of Patagonia in terms of their focus on being a sustainable brand, but they have recently stated they are committed to halving their environmental footprint.
 ARC'TERYX website

-A Swedish company created in 1986 by two pro skiers sitting next to each other on a chairlift - so the story goes.
-Today it's one of Scandinavia's largest brands, currently owned by Chinese sports brand consortium Anta Sports (they also own Salomon, Atomic, Arc'teryx, Suunto and more).
+A Swedish company created in 1986 by two pro skiers sitting next to each other on a chairlift, so the story goes.
+Today it's one of Scandinavia's largest brands, currently owned by Chinese sports brand consortium Anta Sports (who own Salomon, Atomic, Arc'teryx, Suunto and more).
 Their outerwear uses Gore-Tex, meaning it's waterproof and highly durable, their designs are sharp and sporty, their colours bold, and in terms of price points they definitely sit at the higher end of the market.
 Whilst they have published a long corporate responsibility statement, there is definitely work to be done to bring them in line with the competition.
 PEAK PERFORMANCE website

 In the 1950s Scott revolutionised the ski pole world with the first tapered aluminium ski pole, immediately replacing the use of bamboo and steel.
 In 1970 they entered the motocross world with the first ever sport-specific goggle, and in 1989 they introduced one of the most significant product innovations in the history of cycling - the aerodynamic handlebar.
 Having thereby made their name in the cycling world, in the late nineties they introduced a technical winter sport apparel line, and began producing skis.
-Today they are known by the winter sports world as a well-respected freeride brand, winning an ISPO in 2019 for their innovative avalanche backpacks, and their latest range 'Line Chase GTX 3L' is all extremely waterproof and robust with an articulated fit.
+Today they are known by the winter sports world as a well-respected freeride brand, winning an ISPO in 2019 for their innovative avalanche backpacks, and their 'Line Chase GTX 3L' is all extremely waterproof and robust with an articulated fit.
 They developed the Re-Source-Scott logo to apply to their products that were made using eco-friendly materials and fulfil certain criteria - for this winter just under 60% of their products carry this certifcation.
 SCOTT website

 A Swedish brand, started in 2006 by two brothers frustrated at the unavailability of quality gear to ride in.
 Their ethos: the customer is the brand.
 Selling directly to customers, with no middlemen, the idea is that they work closely with those that use their clothing, and design apparel to last a lifetime that won't break the bank.
 Currently, 95% of all Dope's shell material is recycled, 100% of insulation is recycled PET, and the lining fabrics are made with Solution Dyed Nylon with 46% less water consumption, 92% less chemical consumption, 59% less electricity consumption and 63% less CO² emission.
 And if that's not impressive enough, they also have a range called Repair.
 Renew.
 Reuse.
 These items have been refurbished, inspected, mended and restored so they are ready to use again.
 The clothing is loose fitting snowboard style in numerous colourways and patterns.
 The company name they trade under is Ridestore, which also has a sister brand called MONTEC, that they launched in 2016 as more of a technical line in more muted colours, aimed at back country skiers and snowboarders.
 They claim 'MONTEC and Dope are two different expressions of the same love of the mountains'.
 DOPE website